-Persons who believe they have been sexually assaulted or who have been the victim of any type of sex offense should immediately report the incident to the University of Maryland, Baltimore Police Force by calling 6-6882 (410-706-6882) or 6-3333 (410-706-3333), the campus Title IX coordinator by calling 6-2281 (410-706-2281), or both.
+Persons who believe they have been sexually assaulted or who have been the victim of any type of sex offense, interpersonal violence, or stalking should immediately report the incident to the University of Maryland, Baltimore Police Force by calling 6-6882 (410-706-6882) or 6-3333 (410-706-3333), the University Title IX coordinator by calling 6-2281 (410-706-2281), or both.
 The Title IX coordinator can assist with notification of off-campus authorities, obtaining medical attention, accessing counseling on- and off-campus, and providing information about additional campus resources and applicable policies and procedures.
-The following is strongly suggested:
+Immediately following an incident, the following is strongly suggested:

-- o Get to a safe place. - o Call the police and/or the campus Title IX coordinator immediately. - o If you are not sure about filing a criminal complaint, but you might want to file a complaint at a later time, you are encouraged to obtain a medical evidentiary examination.
-You are encouraged to file a police report and you always have the right to change your mind and not to pursue a criminal complaint. - o If you are not sure what to do, you can call the TurnAround, Inc. (Rape Crisis and Recovery Center) 410-377-8111, or its Helpline at 443-279-0379.
-The advocate will provide you with options and you will not need to give your name. - O not bathe, shower, douche, change your clothes, or disturb anything at the crime scene.
-Extremely valuable physical evidence can be obtained from you, your clothing, and objects at the scene of the crime. - o The Emergency Department at Mercy Medical Center, located at 345 St. Paul Place, Baltimore, MD 21201, operates a Sexual Assault Forensic Examiner (SAFE) program that offers free exams from trained forensic nurse examiners.
-They can be reached at 410-332-9494 or bMOREsafe@mdmercy.com. - o If you do not wish to make a report to the police, you are still encouraged to seek professional medical advice.
-It is important not to forget the possibility of sexually transmitted diseases and/or pregnancy.
+- Get to a safe place. - Call the police and/or the University Title IX coordinator immediately.

+• If you are not sure about filing a criminal complaint or seeking a protective/peace order, but you might want to file a complaint at a later time, you are encouraged to obtain a medical evidentiary forensic examination (as appropriate to the incident).
+You are encouraged to file a police report and you always have the right to change your mind and not to pursue a criminal complaint or petition for court ordered protection.

+• If you are not sure what to do, you can call TurnAround, Inc. (Rape Crisis and Recovery Center) 410-377-8111, or its helpline at 443-279-0379.
+The advocate will provide you with options and you will not need to give your name.

+Sexual Assault:

+$\circ$ Do not bathe, shower, douche, change your clothes, or disturb anything at the crime scene.
+Extremely valuable physical evidence can be obtained from you, your clothing, and objects at the scene of the crime.

+• The Emergency Department at Mercy Medical Center, located at 345 St. Paul Place, Baltimore, MD 21201, operates a Sexual Assault Forensic Examiner (SAFE) program that offers free exams from trained forensic nurse examiners.
+They can be reached at 410-332-9494.

+• If you do not wish to make a report to the police to obtain a medical evidentiary forensic examination, you are still encouraged to seek professional medical advice as soon as possible for an STI screen, pregnancy test, prophylactic HIV treatment, and other palliative and preventative medical care.

+• If you live with or are otherwise controlled in day-to-day living by the assailant and are not ready to leave or otherwise change these circumstances, you are still encouraged to develop a safety plan with assistance from a counselor or community organization.

+Stalking:

+- Trust your instincts if you feel unsafe and never dismiss direct threats.
+Use the contact recommendations listed above and also alert friends and family.
+Don't communicate with the stalker or respond to attempts to contact you. - Keep all evidence of the stalking.
+When the stalker follows you or contacts you, write down the time, date, and place.
+Keep emails, text messages, phone messages, letters, or notes.
+Photograph anything of yours the stalker damages and any injuries the stalker causes.
+Ask witnesses to write down what they saw. - For additional information, go to http://victimsofcrime.org/our-programs/stalking-resource-center/help-for-victims.